mallond/kue-it/README.md

 ```

 Note: I needed to Load 100000 at a time; otherwise when I did load 1 Million
 the system would crash - Chunking the process down seems to help.
-Seem on my laptop when Redis reached 500mb of memory the system would lock.
+Seems that on my laptop when Redis reached 500mb of memory the system would lock.

 >> Result: 1 Million JSONS Queued and processed in 1 minute 41 seconds.